-The 'raw' data used for the index is derived from a combination of three sources.
-We foremost use Murdock's Ethnographic Atlas (1969).
-The atlas was featured in Ethnology from 1962 to 1980 and compiled into a book in 1969.
+The 'raw' data used for the index is derived from the following sources.
+Foremost is Murdock's Ethnographic Atlas (1969), featured in the journal Ethnology from 1962 to 1980 and compiled into a book in 1969.
 It contains data on 1267 societies for a wide range of characteristics.
-In each case the data is meant to represent the earliest possible observation for each society made by ethnographers (some economists therefore refer to the data as pre-industrial).
-These were then translated to country-level indicators by Jutta Bolt, using the Atlas Narodov Mira (Bolt 2012).
-The dataset used here is largely as classified by Murdock, with a number of corrections made on the basis of comparing his categorisations to those of Todd (1985; 1987).6
+In each case the data represents the earliest possible observation for each society made by ethnographers (some economists therefore refer to the data as pre-industrial).
+These were then translated to country-level indicators by Jutta Bolt, using the Atlas Narodov Mira (Bolt 2012) and further reworked by Rijpma and Carmichael (2016).
+The dataset used here is largely classified by Murdock, with a number of corrections made on the basis of comparing his categorizations to those of Todd (1985, 1987).7

-The 'female-friendliness' index ranges between -1.11 and 2.43: The more its institutions can be said to favour female agency, the higher the index.
-The results of the Female Friendliness Index (henceforth FFI) are presented in Figure 1, which shows that Europe to the west of the Hajnal line is clearly very 'female-friendly', but so is South-East Asia (in Carmichael and Van Zanden (2015) we present qualitative information confirming this pattern).
-When looking more closely, we find that in the other margins of the EurAsian landmass - in Sri Lanka, Japan, Mongolia and southern India (although it does not show up on the map below Kerala is a famous case), marriage systems also allow for female agency.
-Shifting the focus to Europe we find, with the exception of Romania and Greece, the pattern is remarkably similar to the Hajnal line, with Poland, the Czech Republic and Austria displaying an intermediary pattern and the UK and the Netherlands, along with Italy and Spain attaining the highest scores.
+The 'female-friendliness' index ranges between -1.11 and 2.43: the more a country's institutions favour female agency, the higher the index.
+The results of the female-friendliness index (henceforth FFI) are presented in Fig. 7.1, which shows that Europe to the west of the Hajnal line is clearly very 'female friendly', as is Southeast Asia (in Carmichael and Van Zanden (2015), we present qualitative information confirming this pattern).
+When looking more closely, we find that in the other margins of the Eurasian landmass-in Sri Lanka, Japan, Mongolia and southern India (although it does not show up on the map below, Kerala is a famous case)-marriage systems also allow for female agency.
+In Europe we find that with the exception of Romania and Greece, the pattern is remarkably similar to the Hajnal line, with Poland, the Czech Republic and Austria displaying an intermediary score and the UK and the Netherlands, along with Italy and Spain, attaining the highest scores.